 You can explore all these areas as you like which makes the castle a great place to take children and I guarantee they’ll have a blast running around and poking their heads into every nook and cranny.

-After you’ve visited the ‘palace’ (so-called because it was one of the finest lodgings in Scotland) there’s still the courtyard with its huge circular pool and a chapel at the southern corner to look around, and a bowling green to the west is the final part of the castle.
+After you’ve visited the ‘palace’ (so-called because it was one of the finest lodgings in Scotland) there’s still the courtyard with its huge circular pool and a chapel at the southern corner to look at while the bowling green to the west is the final part of the castle.

 If you’d like to explore more Scottish castles read my Guide to the Best Castles to Visit in Scotland.